Trauma-Informed Care Trainings and resources

 Testimonials

 “Art in the Garden helped me to feel much more confident in my approaches to conflict resolution/classroom management.
 I teach in a public school where the norm is to demand respect from students and yell/embarrass them for their actions.
 That form of discipline has never resonated with me, and seeing everyone at camp practice restorative and trauma informed care is validating to me that it works, and is the best way to care for our youth.
 I am part of a Positive Behavior Incentive Team at my school, and I hope to introduce the approach to more of my staff.
-Seeing a program run entirely on this method will serve as evidence for those who doubt the approach.” – Art in the Garden Teacher and Trauma-Informed Training Attendee 2021
+Seeing a program run entirely on this method will serve as evidence for those who doubt the approach.” – Art in the Garden Teacher and Trauma-Informed Training Attendee

 “Most all people have a score somewhere in the ACES categories.
 This changes who we are and how we handle things.
 I now react to situations differently because I understand that most times there is a driving factor to a behavior or student choice.”
-Trauma-Informed Training Attendee 2021
+Trauma-Informed Training Attendee

 “Working with the younger kids taught me a few bargaining skills.
 Instead of demanding a child to do or go where you want, it’s much more effective to ask them and understand why they may or may not want to do something.
 Then you can make any accommodations they need.
-Or maybe they just need a break :)” – Art in the Garden Teen Counselor in Training and Trauma-Informed Training Attendee 2021
+Or maybe they just need a break :)” – Art in the Garden Teen Counselor and Trauma-Informed Training Attendee

 RESOURCES